 For just a few dollars per month, you can get fast and reliable web hosting and a free domain.

-Hostinger is our favorite web host for new websites.
-Entry-level plans start at $1.99 per month, giving you four years of web hosting for under $100.
+Bluehost is our favorite web host for new websites.
+Entry-level plans start at $2.95 per month, meaning you’ll have a full year of web hosting for roughly $35.

 As for the time involved, you can have your site up and running in a few hours.
 But expect to spend at least a few days designing the site, creating copy, and making small tweaks to your liking.